Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$

 \section{Why an Exceptional $E_6$ Embedding: an \textit{a posteriori} Perspective}

-In this conclusive section we summarize the structural advantages of the present framework and clarify why the special-embedding $E_6$ construction offers a distinct and predictive unification path \cite{LiebeckSeitz2004Survey} \cite{Seitz1991LocalMaxSubgroups} \cite{Craven2023MaxSubgroups}.
+In this conclusive section we summarize the structural advantages of the present framework and clarify why the special-embedding $E_6$ construction offers a distinct and predictive unification path \cite{LiebeckSeitz2004Survey,Seitz1991LocalMaxSubgroups,Craven2023MaxSubgroups}, while the \(E_7\) uplift should be understood as the minimal abelian completion of the special \(E_6\) backbone.
 We contrast it with conventional regular-embedding GUTs and emphasize the simultaneous control of particle physics, dark-sector dynamics and cosmology.

 \paragraph{Special versus regular embeddings.}

 Most unified models based on $E_6$ exploit its \emph{regular} maximal subgroups, such as $E_6 \supset SO(10)\times U(1), E_6 \supset SU(3)\times SU(3)\times SU(3)$.
 In these cases the subgroup is generated by deleting nodes from the $E_6$ \cite{GurseyRamondSikivie1976,AchimanStech1978,HewettRizzo1989,Slansky1981} Dynkin diagram and the resulting gauge bosons typically include leptoquark vectors that couple directly to quark--lepton currents.
 Such couplings generically induce rapid proton decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} unless the unification scale is pushed close to the Planck scale.